Kionbunny/Kionbunny/README.md

 ----
 A Final Year Undergraduate at NIT Warangal pursuing a degree in Electronics .
 As a Full Stack Developer, I have hands-on experience in building scalable web applications using a variety of technologies.
 My expertise spans both front-end and back-end development, with a focus on creating efficient, user-centric solutions that solve real-world problems.

-I specialize in using JavaScript, TypeScript, and frameworks like React.js and Next.js for the front end, while leveraging Node.js, Express, and Azure on the back end.
+I specialize in using JavaScript, TypeScript, and frameworks like React.js and Next.js for the front end, while leveraging Node.js, Express on the backend with Azure cloud services for deployment .
 My passion lies in crafting clean, maintainable code, optimizing performance, and continuously learning emerging technologies.

 Throughout my academic journey, I have actively participated in collaborative projects, hackathons, and internships that have further strengthened my problem-solving and teamwork skills.
 I’m deeply interested in designing and deploying solutions that bridge the gap between technology and users.